NurhandeAkyuz/Guess-the-number-game/README.md

 # Guess-the-number-game

-### A simle logical game called 'Guess the number'.
+### A simple logical game called 'Guess the number'.

 ### How to use it
 - Clone the repo.